-Cut off from the rest of the world by 1600-foot cliffs on one side and ocean on the other, Kalaupapa, Molokai, is a naturally beautiful prison.
-When Hansen’s Disease, historically known as leprosy, struck Hawaii in the mid-1800s along with other trade-borne eastern diseases, the government of Hawaii followed what was then common practice: they formed an isolated quarantine and moved the affected population there.
+Cut off from the rest of the world by 1,600-foot cliffs on one side and ocean on the other, Kalaupapa on the island of Molokai, is a naturally beautiful prison.
+When Hansen’s Disease, historically known as leprosy, struck Hawai’i in the mid-1800s along with other trade-borne diseases, the government of Hawai’i followed what was then common practice: they formed an isolated quarantine and moved the affected population there.

-Now a US national park, the colony is home to a dwindling population of fewer than two dozen voluntary exiles, workers, and family members.
-The residents of the colonial Hawaiian homes and small church are outnumbered by those in the cemetery, where there are an estimated 2000 unmarked graves in addition to those with headstones.
+Now a U.S. National Historic Park, the colony is home to a dwindling population of fewer than two dozen voluntary exiles, workers, and family members.
+The residents of the colonial Hawaiian homes and small church are outnumbered by those in the cemetery, where there are an estimated 2,000 unmarked graves in addition to those with headstones.
 An organization dedicated to the lives and legacy of the Kalaupapa residents is hoping to establish a formal memorial listing the names of all who were exiles there.

-Visitation to the colony is strictly limited, and unless you are invited by a resident, tours must be arranged through Damien Tours or the Hawaii Department of Health.
-People without pre-arranged reservations will be denied access to the park.
+Visitation to the colony is strictly limited, and unless you are invited by a resident, tours must be arranged through Damien Tours or the Hawai’i Department of Health.
+Those without pre-arranged reservations will be denied access to the park.

 Know Before You Go

 The park is on the north shore of the island of Molokai in Hawaii.